 We can represent you at these interviews and help support your application, including advising on any supporting documentation.

 Once the applicant’s claim is successful, you will now be free to stay in the UK under humanitarian protection for five years.

 If the application is refused, an individual can do the following:

-1. Appeal – you may be able to appeal to the First-tier Tribunal by completing the form which is usually sent by the Home Office together with the refusal letter.
+You may be able to appeal to the First-tier Tribunal by completing the form which is usually sent by the Home Office together with the refusal letter.
 If this is not successful, we can help you apply for permission to appeal at the Upper Tribunal and if needed, to the Court of Appeal and the Supreme Court.

-2. Fresh claim – this is where all appeal rights have been exhausted and a new submission with new content is made.
+This is where all appeal rights have been exhausted and a new submission with new content is made.
 The materials included in the fresh claim will be different from what has been considered previously.

 If the fresh claim is not accepted by the Home Office, then you may seek an appeal.
 For further information and advice, please call or email our immigration solicitors.